VICTORY: High School Senior Wins Case To Keep “Under God” in Pledge Samantha Jones defeats atheist attack on the Pledge of Allegiance in New Jersey

 This is the second time a state court has stopped the American Humanist Association from outlawing the federal Pledge.
 Their first state-level suit, raising identical claims, was unanimously rejected by Massachusetts’ highest court last year.

 When the Jones family found out about the lawsuit against the Pledge, they intervened to defend their children’s rights.
-They are represented by the Becket Fund for Religious Liberty.
+They are represented by Becket.
 Historic defenders of the Pledge like the Knights of Columbus, the world’s largest Catholic fraternal organization, and the American Legion also intervened in the case.

-“The message today is loud and clear: “God” is not a dirty word,” said Eric Rassbach, Deputy General Counsel for the Becket Fund for Religious Liberty.
+“The message today is loud and clear: “God” is not a dirty word,” said Eric Rassbach, Deputy General Counsel for Becket.
 “The Pledge of Allegiance isn’t a prayer, and reciting it doesn’t magically create an official state religion.
 The Pledge—in the tradition of Washington’s Farewell Address or Lincoln’s Gettysburg Address—is not a prayer to God, but a statement about who we are as a nation.
 Dissenters have every right to sit out the Pledge, but they can’t silence everyone else.”